cap-js/docs/about/best-practices.md

 ### Local / Remote

-Services can not only be used and called remotely, but also locally, within the same process.
+Services cannot only be used and called remotely, but also locally, within the same process.
 The way we connect to and interact with *local* services is the same as for *remote* ones, via whatever protocol:

 ```js
 const local_or_remote = await cds.connect.to('SomeService')